 If I can do it (And I know this is a phrase we use a lot) then literally ANYONE CAN.

-So now you know a little about me and why I am knowledgeable on this subject.
+So now you know a little about me and why I am knowledgeable about this subject.
 It is purely from being there myself.
 So don’t give up and make sure you think positive about not letting this disability ruin your chances of getting much slimmer.

 Now, granted, this certainly does not mean that everyone can exercise even to the degree that I do.
 But there are a lot of disabled people who can find something to do to try and improve their health.